jon-jacky/Piety/piety/README.md

 piety
 =====

+The *piety* script in this directory  starts a Piety session.

 Piety provides concurrency with a Python *asyncio* event loop.
 Tasks are implemented by Python *coroutines* or *readers* (event handlers) that run in an event loop.